Automating Mobile Web Browsers with Appium

 element[0].click()

 You can use these two strategies to build the rest of the script.
-I hope this will help you build robust, scalable Appium scripts to test your mobile webpages!
+We hope this will help you build robust, scalable Appium scripts to test your mobile webpages!
 If you need any help, we offer a Headspin University Appium and Selenium course which has everything you need to get started on your automation journey.

 FAQs